 Rep. Mike Levin Introduces Bipartisan Legislation to Support Schools Serving Military-Connected and Native American Students

-Legislation Provides Funding for Schools like San Onofre Elementary and Mary Fay Elementary
+Legislation Provides Full Funding for the Impact Aid Program Which Serves Schools like San Onofre Elementary and Mary Fay Pendleton Elementary

-Washington, D.C. – This week, U.S. Representatives Mike Levin (D-CA) and Don Young (R-AK) introduced the Advancing Toward Impact Aid Full Funding Act to fully fund the federal Impact Aid program, which supports K-12 public schools on federal land like San Onofre Elementary and Mary Fay Elementary.
-The bipartisan bill creates a five-year plan to fund Impact Aid with $1.1 billion.
-A fact sheet on the bill is available here.
+Oceanside, CA – Today, U.S. Representatives Mike Levin (D-CA) and Tom Cole (R-OK) announced the reintroduction of the bipartisan Advancing Toward Impact Aid Full Funding Act, HR 1591, to fully fund the federal Impact Aid program.
+This bill supports K-12 public schools on federal land like San Onofre Elementary and Mary Fay Pendleton Elementary.

-In 1950, Congress created Impact Aid to provide federal support for public school districts where federal activity has reduced the available tax base.
+In 1950, Congress created the Impact Aid program to provide federal support for public school districts where federal activity has reduced the available tax base.
 Impact Aid provides payments in lieu of taxes for schools to use for instructional materials, technology, staffing, and other educational needs.
-Impact Aid supports more than 1,100 school districts and over 10 million students.
+Impact Aid supports more than 1,200 school districts and over 11 million students.
 Despite national dependency, Congress has not fully funded Impact Aid since 1969.
-Impact Aid is also the only K-12 federal education program that is not forward funded, so any delay in appropriations inhibits schools from covering day-to-day operations.

-The Advancing Toward Impact Aid Full Funding Act introduces a five-year plan to fund Impact Aid and would:
+The Advancing Toward Impact Aid Full Funding Act introduces a five-year plan to fund Impact Aid.
+Specifically, it would:

-- Increase Federal Property funding proportionally to Basic Support by allocating an additional $11 million annually.
+- Increase Federal Property funding by allocating an additional $12 million annually.

-- Increase funding for Children with Disabilities by $9 million annually, funding $2,000 per eligible student.
+- Increase funding for Children with Disabilities by $12 million annually.

 - Advance national K-12 school systems to become more equitable and meet educational needs.